-On 1 July 2024 we will be transferring to a new financial system.
+On 1 July 2024 we transferred to a new financial system.

 The main change is the information shown on your invoices.
 Transferring to the new financial system will not change the overall costs of your consent.